gsgwebdev/Noty/README.md

 # Noty
-A CRUD built with PHP and MySQL
+A CRUD built with XAMPP.